By Sharon Hendricks

 Along with expanding outreach efforts, next steps include evaluating findings from the college audits, and reconvening the task force on an annual basis.

-By Sharon Hendricks, Vice-Chair of the CalSTRS Board, Retirement Liaison for the Los Angeles College Faculty Guild, AFT Local 1521, and an associate professor at Los Angeles City College.
-Email Hendricks here.
+Sharon Hendricks is Vice-Chair of the CalSTRS Board, Retirement Liaison for the Los Angeles College Faculty Guild, AFT Local 1521, and an associate professor at Los Angeles City College.